kholia/OSX-KVM/README.md

 ### Motivation

-My aim is to enable macOS based builds + testing, kernel debugging, reversing, and security tasks in an easy, reproducible manner without needing to invest in Apple's closed ecosystem (too heavily).
+My aim is to enable macOS based educational tasks, builds + testing, kernel debugging, reversing, and macOS security research in an easy, reproducible manner without needing to invest in Apple's closed ecosystem (too heavily).

+These `Virtual Hackintosh` systems are not intended to replace the genuine physical macOS systems.

 Backstory: I was a (poor) student in Canada once and Apple made [my work on cracking Apple Keychains](https://github.com/openwall/john/blob/bleeding-jumbo/src/keychain_fmt_plug.c) a lot harder than it needed to be.